Bad Dürkheim: History

 Between 1200 and 500 BC, the area around the eastern end of the Isenach valley was settled by Celts, who also built the Heidenmauer ("Heathen Wall"), a Celtic ring wall.

+In recent years, the ruins of a Roman villa have been uncovered in Bad Durkheim, known today as Villa Rustika.
+The site gives a fascinating insight into what life must have been like for the Roman elite and non-elite who lived and died in (what would have been considered) a “provincial backwater.”

 The earliest documented appearance of the name of the town is in the Lorsch codex of 1 June 778, as Turnesheim.
 A letter of enfeoffment from the Bishop of Speyer in 946 mentions Thuringeheim.
 About 1025, building work on Limburg Abbey, today preserved only as ruins, was begun.

 Town rights were granted on 1 January 1360, but were withdrawn again in 1471 after Elector Friedrich the Victorious of the Palatinate conquered the town and wrought considerable destruction.
 After the slow reconstruction, Dürkheim passed to the Counts of Leiningen in 1554.

 In 1689, the town was almost completely destroyed when French troops in the Nine Years' War (the Pfälzischer Erbfolgekrieg, or War of the Palatine Succession) carried out a scorched earth campaign in the Electorate of the Palatinate.
 This time, though, reconstruction was swifter, and Count Johann Friedrich of Leiningen granted Dürkheim town rights again as early as 1700.
+In 1725, Dürkheim became the main seat of the Counts and later Princes of Leiningen, who resided in Schloss Dürkheim.

 In the late 18th century, as the French Revolution was beginning to spread into southwest Germany, Dürkheim, as the Canton of Durkheim (without the umlaut), became part of the Department of Mont-Tonnerre (or Donnersberg in German).
 After the Napoleonic Wars, it ended up along with the rest of the Electorate of the Palatinate's territory on the Rhine's left bank in the Kingdom of Bavaria.